Indoctrination vs. Education: Part 2

 — even punished.
 Students are repeatedly told how they should think, act and

 feel.
-Shame and guilt are instruments of control; and students are encouraged
+Shame and guilt are used as instruments of control; and students are encouraged

 to believe that they are being inducted into a special group that stands apart